 I have now completed level 1, 2 and 3 of the EMDR training.
 This has added to the interventions I can offer for trauma work which is a special interest for me.

-I Weybridge I charge £95 per 50 minute session.
-For couples work I charge £125 per 50 minute session.
-If a session is cancelled 48 hours before the session is due, I charge a half fee.
-I charge full fee for sessions cancelled on the day.
+I charge £120/session in my work with individuals.
+For couples work I charge £135/session.
+If a session is cancelled 48 hours before the session is due, I charge a full fee.
 No other charges apply